 Malicious URL Categories

-We strongly recommend that you block the following URL categories that identify malicious or exploitive content.
+We strongly recommend that you block the following URL categories, which identify malicious or exploitative content and behavior.

 - Display a response page to users when they visit high-risk and medium-risk sites.
 Alert them that the site they are attempting to access is potentially malicious, and advise them on how to take precautions if they decide to continue to the site.

 The following table lists categories that PAN-DB considers malicious